Jud1th1/Jud1th1/README.md

 Skills: HTML / CSS / JS / UX+UI

-- 🔭 I’m currently working on Interactive Images
+- 🔭 I’m currently working on learning JavaScript
-- 🌱 I’m currently learning Advanced CSS
+- 🌱 I’m currently learning Advanced CSS + JS
 - 👯 I’m looking to collaborate on Designs and coding for accessibilty
 - 🤔 I’m looking for help with Portfolio/resume building
 - 📫 How to reach me: jf.jud1th1@gmail.com